Sharp Concentration of Simple Random Tensors II: Asymmetry: Introduction

 \subsection{Main contributions and outline}

 This paper further develops the study of sharp concentration of simple random tensors initiated in \cite{al2025sharp}.
 While the analysis in \cite{al2025sharp} is limited to \emph{symmetric} tensors, this paper generalizes the theory to \emph{asymmetric} tensors.
 In so doing, we uncover a new phenomenon that only arises in the concentration of asymmetric tensors of order $p \ge 3$.
 To establish our results, we investigate a more general type of empirical process than \cite{al2025sharp}, for products of $p$ different function classes evaluated at $p$ different random variables.
 A key technical contribution is Theorem \ref{thm:key_lemma}, which establishes a sharp uniform bound on the $\ell_2$-norm of the product of the coordinate projection vectors associated with the different function classes.
-Remarks \ref{rem:main1_1} and \ref{rem:general-multi-product-process} further compare our results to those in \cite{al2025sharp}.